chethanac15/-zomato-clone-advanced-devops/README.md

-# 🚀 Advanced DevOps Project: ZOMATO Clone with OpenKruise Integration
+# 🚀 ZOMATO Clone with OpenKruise Integration

 ## 🌟 **Enhanced Features for OpenKruise Maintainers**